rust-project-primer/book/src/intro.md

 # Introduction

-Rust as a langauage is magnificent in many ways.
+Rust as a language is magnificent in many ways.
 While it has a steep learning curve that can make it difficult to get started, it will give you superpowers once you are familiar with it.
 You can suddenly write fast, heavily multithreaded code that would previously require a team of very senior